meatqueen/1701QCA-Assessment1/experiments/experiments.md

 A photoresistor creates a *potential divider* with a 10kohm transistor.
 This experiment is easy to replicate, but it was a challenge to understand it and the understanding was crucial to using any sort of sensor that I might be using in my next assessment.

 I looked up some information on potential dividers.
-I couldn't understand how the circuit I made and the ones they https://www.kitronik.co.uk/blog/potential-divider-voltage-divider/ were illustrating were the same, as pin 0 is often the power source of these experiments.
+I couldn't understand how the circuit I made and the ones [they](https://www.kitronik.co.uk/blog/potential-divider-voltage-divider/) were illustrating were the same, as pin 0 is often the power source of these experiments.
 However matching the illustrated circuit to the components and pins of the physical circuit I see that Pin 0 is for reading and 3V provides the power.

 ![Image](tutorial2.png)

 I still didn't really understand why the second resistor had to be there, why the photoresistor couldn't branch into Ground and Pin 0, and still measure the voltage.
-The answer https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-resistor-circuits/v/ee-voltage-divider as I understand it without an understanding of the physics of it is that the voltage at the In and the Out is necessarily the same, and the only way to see a difference in it is to take an intercepting measurement.
+[The answer explained to me on Khan Academy](https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-resistor-circuits/v/ee-voltage-divider) as I understand it without an understanding of the physics of it is that the voltage at the In and the Out is necessarily the same, and the only way to see a difference in it is to take an intercepting measurement.
 The resistors are isolating a voltage, maybe, by creating a difference in voltage between them:

 V out = (V in * R2)/(R1 + R2)
 Pin 0 = (3V * 10kohm resistor)/(photoresistor)